mendix/docs/content/developerportal/deploy/private-cloud-config-script.md

 The first script is the installation script which will install the Mendix operator and Mendix agent in your namespace.
 See [Running the Installation Script](#installation-script), below for details.

 Once that is done, you can run the second script which allows you to configure your namespace.
+See [Running the Configuration Script](#configuration-script), below for details.

 ![](attachments/private-cloud-config-script/namespace-scripts.png)